Your build is a terminal.

 → started session: ci.myrepo.test

-zmx run build go build -o bin/pici .
+zmx run build -d go build -o bin/pici .

 → started session: ci.myrepo.build